This article explains how to use the GAP Guardian app for iOS and Android.

 When tracking mode is active, your location information will be sent to the Portal on a set interval or when you move more than approx. 200M.

-To start tracking, tap Tracking then tap the Start button.
-When tracking mode is enabled, the Tracking button on the Dashboard will pulsate.
+To start tracking, tap the "Tracking" button.
+When tracking mode is enabled, the "Tracking" button on the Dashboard will pulsate.

-To configure the tracking based on a particular interval, tap "Settings" then "Tracking".
-Set the "Only report when location changed" toggle to off then drag the "Send my position every..." slider to the desired value.
+To configure tracking based on a particular interval, tap "Settings" then "Tracking".
+Set the "Location Change Mode" toggle to off then tap the "Position Report Frequency" option and select your chosen frequency.

-In this mode, you can also configure whether position reports should only be sent when you have moved more than a set distance using the "Only send my position if I've moved more than..." slider.
+In this mode, you can also configure whether position reports should only be sent when you have moved more than a set distance using the "Movemeent Buffer" option.

 To configure the tracking based on a significant movement (approx. 200M), tap "Settings" then "Tracking".
-Set the "Only report when location changed" toggle to on.
+Set the "Location Change Mode" toggle to on.

-In this mode, you can also configure the maximum frequency position reports will be sent using the "Wait at least ... between each position report" slider.
+In this mode, you can also configure the maximum frequency position reports will be sent using the "Minimum Report Interval" option.

-To deactivate tracking, tap "Tracking" then tap the "Stop" button.
+To deactivate tracking, tap the "Tracking" button and then tap "Yes" at the warning prompt.

-The Messages screen allow you to converse via text messages with a Portal operator.
+The Messages screen allows you to converse via text messages with a Portal operator.

 When you receive a message, a notification will be displayed and a red badge indicating the number of unread messages will be shown on the Dashboard screen and on your device's app launcher screen (on supported Apple, Samsung and Sony devices only).